hrgarber/3_panel_gui/README.md

 - Add functionality to the Browser and Jupyter IPython tabs.
 - Enhance the terminal simulation with more advanced features.
 - Implement persistent storage for user data and conversations.
+- Expand test coverage to include more components of the application.

 ## Contributing